4-11-140 DEFINITIONS N:

 NEWS STAND: A use consisting of the retail sale of newspapers and magazines.
 This definition excludes adult retail uses.

-NONCONFORMING SITE: A lot which does not conform to development regulations not related to the characteristics of a structure but to the facilities provided on a site including, but not limited to, the vegetation conservation, shoreline stabilization, landscaping, parking, fence, driveway, street opening, pedestrian amenity, screening and other regulations of the district in which it is located due to changes in Code requirements, or annexation.
+NONCONFORMING SITE: A site that does not conform to development regulations related to the characteristics or features of the site or the facilities/infrastructure provided thereon including, but not limited to, vegetation conservation, storm drainage facilities, shoreline stabilization, landscaping, parking, vegetative screening, driveways, impervious surface coverage, pedestrian amenity, the type and/or number of structures (i.e., more accessory buildings than allowed), and other regulations of the district in which it is located due to changes in code requirements, or annexation.

-NONCONFORMING STRUCTURE: A lawful structure that does not comply with the current development standards (yard setbacks, lot size, lot coverage, height, etc.) for its zone, but which complied with applicable regulations at the time it was established.
+NONCONFORMING STRUCTURE: A lawfully established structure that does not comply with the current development standards (yard setbacks, design standards, height, number of dwellings in a multifamily building, etc.) for its zone, but which complied with applicable regulations at the time it was established.
 Such structures may or may not be in compliance with other relevant building codes and regulations.

-NONCONFORMING USE: A lawful use of land that does not comply with the current use regulations (primary, secondary, conditional, etc.) for its zone, but which complied with applicable regulations at the time the use was established.
+NONCONFORMING USE: A lawfully established use of land that does not comply with the current use regulations (primary, secondary, conditional, etc.) for its zone, but which complied with applicable regulations at the time the use was established.

 NONSTRUCTURAL TRIM: The molding, battens, caps, nailing strips, latticing, cutouts or letters and walkways which are attached to the sign structure.